Frequently Asked Questions

 o it's a manageable file size appropriate for online uploading

-o it provides a sufficient amount of digital information to make an excellent 35mm slide
+o it provides a sufficient amount of digital information to make an good 35mm slide output.